 This policy brief discusses the importance of developing and implementing policies to engage men in achieving gender equality and reducing health disparities.
 While it deals largely with issues related to disease and other health issues, the rationale and framework may be useful in developing internal policies and advocating for broader policy-driven social change.

-These principles include have been developed, reviewed and refined over two decades and include keeping womens voices and experiences central to the work, exploring racial justice, intersectionality of violence, and eliminating patriarchy.
+This document presents and discusses basic organizing principles for engaging men in ending violence against women.
+These principles include have been developed, reviewed and refined over two decades and include keeping women’s voices and experiences central to the work, exploring racial justice, intersectionality of violence, and eliminating patriarchy.

-Included is a commitment to gender equity and a positive approach to building mens capacity for social change.
+This page presents the core values for the organization Men Can Stop Rape and may serve as a sample set of values for consideration.
+Included is a commitment to gender equity and a positive approach to building men’s capacity for social change.

 This position paper delineates the principles with Alianza employs in its efforts to engage men in prevention programming, based on the belief that the eradication of domestic violence requires the ongoing and committed participation of all genders.